 If your resume isn't working for you, don't just accept it as is and keep submitting the same document relentlessly without a single change.
 Go back.
 Look harder.
 Keep tweaking your sentences and tightening your format.

-LiveCareer can provide the resume and cover letter builders you need to stay in motion, keep working, and keep editing until your application takes you where you need to go.
+LiveCareer provides the resume and cover letter builders you need to stay in motion, keep working, and keep editing until your application takes you where you need to go.